vectordotdev/timber-io/_docs/ruby/metrics.md

 Logging metrics is accomplished by [logging custom events]({% link _docs/ruby/custom-events.md %}).
 Let's take a look at a couple of examples:

-## Example 1: Tracking credit card charge attempts
+## Example 1: Tracking credit card charge volume

-With Timber, you can log the event as a whole.
+Instead of focusing on individual metrics, Timber allows you to log the event as a whole.
 This way if you discover anomalies, you'll have the data you need to resolve the issue:

     {% highlight ruby %}
     result = CreditCrardProcessor.charge(credit_card, amount)